-Dr. Paul Adjei, a Major in the U.S. Army, is a physician specialist in infectious diseases and an early-career research physician at the U.S. Military HIV Research Program (MHRP).
+Dr. Paul Adjei, a Major in the U.S. Army, is the Assistant Chief of Clinical Research (Clinical Trials) and a research physician in infectious diseases at the U.S. Military HIV Research Program (MHRP).

 After 17 years, MAJ Adjei made the transition from full-time clinician-educator to full-time physician-scientist in 2021.
 His current research portfolio includes two of MHRP’s core next generation HIV vaccine trials, two monoclonal antibody trials, an Ebola vaccine trial, five specimen collection protocols, and two observational (cohort) studies.

 MAJ Adjei received his medical degree from the University of Ghana Medical School (2004) in Accra, Ghana.
 He completed his Housemanship at the 37 Military Hospital in Accra Ghana (2004-2005), after which he stayed on as a civilian medical officer (2006-2008).
 MAJ Adjei also served with the United Nations Peacekeeping Missions in Liberia (2005-2006) and Ivory Coast (2008-2009) as a civilian volunteer medical officer.

 MAJ Adjei migrated to the USA in 2009 to receive his internal medicine residency training at the Rochester General Hospital, New York (2009-2012), where he also served as a Medical Chief Resident (2012-2013) and faculty member (2012-2014), after which he worked as a Hospital Medicine Medical Director (2014-2015), and at the Indiana University Methodist Hospitalist in Indianapolis (2015-2017) supervising Physician Assistants and Nurse Practitioners.